Alitabrez786123/System-Integration-Final-Project/README.md

 However, when you directly try to open the link, you will get "Cannot GET", but when you send POST request to the same URL on "POSTMAN" you will get the output

+## Project Documentation
+Project Report is uploaded in the repository as "System_Integration_Final_Project.pdf", pleasego through it for detailed process and execution screenshots
+Thank you!

 ## Swagger API Documentation
 To access the Swagger API documentation: